mickeyandkaka/machine-learning/README.md

 machine-learning
 ================
-My answer about machine-learning course on Couresa.
+This is my answer about machine-learning course on Couresa.

 Under MIT license.

-Use on your own risk.
+Use it on your own risk.